pojosontheweb/pojosontheweb.com/www/src/developer-guide.md

 * expose their properties with accessors following the JavaBean convention
 * use generics for Collections and Maps (e.g. `List<MyClass>`) so that Woko knows the compound types

-Woko ships with a `HibernateStore` that uses automatic classpath scanning, JPA annotations for the mapping, and `javax.validation`.
+> Woko ships with a fully functional Hibernate-backed ObjectStore that uses automatic classpath scanning, JPA annotations for the mapping, and `javax.validation` annotations for validation constraints.
+It can be used as-is and extended if needed.

 ## MVC Layer

-The MVC layer is built on top of the fantastic Stripes framework.
+The MVC layer is built on top of the fantastic [Stripes](http://www.stripesframework.org) framework, _because it doesn't have to suck_.
 It's one of the few libs that Woko exposes directly, and that you will have to use when developing a Woko application.

 Woko uses a main `ActionBean` for serving all the requests (excepted for static resources of course), along with several Stripes extensions that make binding, validation etc. work directly your Domain Objects and users.